everlyy/web-scrobbler-rpc/README.md

 ```

 If you open the site in your browser you'll be prompted to authenticate the Webhook URL, do this and you should be good to go.

+# Thanks

+Big thanks to [Web Scrobbler](https://web-scrobbler.com/) for making such an awesome extension!
+They also have a upcoming official RPC, I will link this here whenever it's public.